-This course contains 5 units consisting of three chapters and various laboratory exercises per unit.
-Methods of teaching and assessment of the material include lectures, videos, PowerPoint slides, reading assignments, discussions, chapter homework assignments, virtual and in-person lab exercises and quizzes, and unit exams.
+This course contains 5 units consisting of 3 chapters and various laboratory exercises per unit.
+Methods of teaching and assessment of the material include lectures, chapter outlines and objectives, videos, PowerPoint slides, reading assignments, discussions, chapter homework assignments, virtual and in-person lab exercises and quizzes, and unit exams.